daveshah1/openMixR/hardware/headset-r1.0/README.md

 PDF schematics are included for all of the boards, if you don't want to install KiCad.
 Gerbers are also included for the mainboard, which is the only board which I've ordered so far.

+A bill of materials, placement data and impedance control diagramsm are also included for the mainboard.